Ship live translations

 Notes

-- Settings are persisted to Redis and survive server restarts.
+- Settings are persisted to Redis and restored on server restart.

-Get status of all configured API keys (elevenlabs, anthropic, deepl, libretranslate).
+Retrieve status of all configured API keys (names, whether set, last update).

 Body: {